dotnet/docs/docs/core/diagnostics/dotnet-dsrouter.md

 ## Collect a startup trace using dotnet-trace from a .NET application running on Android

 Sometimes it may be useful to collect a trace of an application from its startup.
-Below illustrates the process of doing so targeting a .NET application running on Android.
-Since `dotnet-dsrouter` is run using port forwarding, the same scenario will work against applications running in local emulator as well as physical device attached over USB.
-Make sure to set `ANDROID_SDK_ROOT` before using this option or `dotnet-dsrouter` won't be able to find `adb` needed to setup port forwarding.
+The following steps illustrate the process of doing so targeting a .NET application running on Android.
+Since `dotnet-dsrouter` is run using port forwarding, the same scenario works against applications running on a local emulator and on a physical device attached over USB.
+Make sure to set `ANDROID_SDK_ROOT` before using this option, or `dotnet-dsrouter` won't be able to find `adb` needed to set up port forwarding.

 - Launch dotnet-dsrouter in server-server mode: